 All meals are provided and 24 hour supportive care provided – just as for permanent care residents.
 Longridge supplies the bed, linen, armchair, TV and simple furnishings in each of these rooms.

 ALL respite residents are asked to supply their own pillows for their bed.

-Some respite rooms have a telephone however these are limited to incoming calls only.
 If families wish the respite resident to be able to make outward calls, a private mobile phone should be supplied.